-Malcolm Evans, International Law (OUP)
+Malcolm Evans, International Law (OUP) James Crawford and Martti Koskenniemi (eds), The Cambridge Companion

 View reading list on Talis Aspire

 International

 The module explores cross-border issues (conflict, climate change, trade) and their relationship to law.

 Subject specific skills

 The module will assist students in acquiring critical analysis skills that take the international legal sphere into account.
 This includes an understanding of how international law and legal institutions are constituted, and who the laws and institutions benefit.
 A specific skill that is supported is to understand international law and its institutions in their political context, in particular in the context of a neoliberal order and how this was historically constituted.